Esteban Rodríguez Miró: Governor of Louisiana

-In 1779 during the American Revolutionary War and Anglo-Spanish War (1779-83), Miró was a part of the forces commanded by Bernardo de Gálvez in campaigns against the British in West Florida.
+In 1779, during the American Revolutionary War and Anglo-Spanish War (1779–1783), Miró was a part of the forces commanded by Bernardo de Gálvez in campaigns against the British in West Florida.
 Gálvez appointed Miró as acting Governor of Louisiana (New Spain) on January 20, 1782.
 He became proprietary governor on December 16, 1785.
 Spain had taken over this territory from France after the latter's defeat in 1763 by Great Britain in the Seven Years' War.

-After the Revolutionary War, Miró was a key figure in Spain's boundary dispute with the U.S. over the northern boundary of West Florida.
+After the Revolutionary War, Miró was a key figure in Spain's boundary dispute with the United States (US) over the northern boundary of West Florida.
 Under Spanish rule, the boundary had been 31° north latitude.
 In 1763, it came under British control at the end of the Seven Years' War.
 In 1767, the northern boundary was moved to 32°28' north latitude (from the current location of Vicksburg, Mississippi, east to the Chattahoochee River).

 In 1783, Britain recognized the Spanish conquest of West Florida in the war, but it did not specify the northern border.
-In the separate treaty with the U.S., Britain specified the southern boundary as 31 degrees north latitude.
-Spain claimed the British expansion of West Florida, while the U.S. held to the older boundary.
-Britain had also granted free navigation on the Pearl River to the United States, even in areas where Spain claimed both sides of the river.
+In the separate treaty with the US, Britain specified the southern boundary as 31 degrees north latitude.
+Spain claimed the British expansion of West Florida, while the US held to the older boundary.
+Britain had also granted free navigation on the Pearl River to the US, even in areas where Spain claimed both sides of the river.

 In 1784, the Spanish government closed the lower Mississippi River to the Americans, causing significant fear and resentment among settlers in the western frontiers of Kentucky and Tennessee, who depended on river trade and the major port of New Orleans.
-In 1790, Miró fortified Nogales (present-day Vicksburg) and the mouth of the Mississippi against the possibility of war with the U.S.
+In 1790, Miró fortified Nogales (present-day Vicksburg) and the mouth of the Mississippi against the possibility of war with the US.